-- 1. Effective immediately, and lasting through the life of this permit, there shall be no acute or chronic toxicity in Outfall(s)001 as defined in Part VIII of this permit. - 2. - a.
-Effective immediately and lasting the duration of this permit, the permittee is authorized to discharge from Outfall 001.
-Such discharges shall be limited and monitored by the permittee as specified below:
+1. Effective immediately, and lasting through the life of this permit, there shall be no acute or chronic toxicity in Outfall(s) 001 and 001R as defined in Part VIII.

+a.
+Effective immediately and lasting the duration of this permit, the permittee is authorized to discharge from Outfall 001 and Outfall 002R.
+Such discharges shall be limited and monitored by the permittee as specified Table 1, 2, and 3.